SYNTRIX

 • ServiceNow added to Strategic Drivers when SLA breach rate exceeds threshold

 ServiceNow brings ITSM into the intelligence surface for the first time.
-Organizations running ServiceNow alongside their cloud and collaboration stack now see operational health through a unified lens rather than tool-by-tool exports.
+Organizations running ServiceNow alongside their cloud and collaboration stack now see operational health through a unified lens.

 Integrationv1.9